 During the Internal Medicine clerkship, students are taught basic disease mechanisms and general principles of diagnosis and patient management.
 The student utilizes current medical literature in addition to standard texts for the acquisition of information.
-The student is responsible for the diagnostic evaluation and care of three to six patients per week under the supervision of the attending physician and the ward resident.
+The student is responsible for the diagnostic evaluation and care of patients under the supervision of the attending physician and the ward resident.
 Rounds are made daily with the house staff and with the attending physician.
 The average team consists of one attending physician, one resident, two to three interns and three students.
-Didactic conferences, small-group learning exercises, case-based discussions and board review lectures are provided each week on topics relating to common problems in medical diagnosis and patient management.
+Didactic conferences, small-group learning exercises, case-based discussions, simulation exercises and board review lectures are provided each week on topics relating to common problems in medical diagnosis and patient management.
 Each student will also be assigned two inpatient ward rotations each four weeks in length.
-In addition, the student will complete four weeks of ambulatory medicine, which is composed of primary care medicine, emergency medicine and sub-specialty clinics.
+In addition, the student will complete four weeks of ambulatory medicine, which is composed of primary care medicine and sub-specialty exposure.